Composer 2 vs Claude Sonnet 4.6: I Tested Both on 15 Coding Tasks (2026)

 My score: Composer 2 - 80/100 | Claude Sonnet 4.6 - 89/100

 Read our full Composer 2 review, Cursor review, and Claude Code review for deeper dives on each.
-For the broader coding tool landscape, see our best AI coding tools rankings.
+For the broader coding tool space, see our best AI coding tools rankings.

 FAQ